ucopacme/start-here/one_day_workshops/cloudformation_awscli.rst

 Now that you have sucessfully built a CloudFormation Template and it is up and running, we have to query to find your Public IP Address:

 - to find it, we use this command: **aws ec2 describe-instances**

+**Example** aws ec2 describe-instances --filters "Name=tag:Name,Values=john-cf-ec2"
+**NOTE** The one value you have to modify in the above command is: "Name=tag:Name,Values=(value-to-modify)"

+Search for your Public IP Address in the results of the command.
 ::

  (python36) [user@aws test]$ aws ec2 describe-instances --filters "Name=tag:Name,Values=john-cf-ec2"